 - Honest work culture – you will know what your colleagues are doing and what they really think.

 - Knowledge – you will learn and receive support from people who have been fighting for animals for many years.

 - Opportunity to grow – you will learn every day and be encouraged to experiment beyond your skill set.

 - Transparently set compensation – you will receive compensation for your activism.
 Our compensation model is based on a transparent algorithm.
 The salary depends on the location in which you live (we encourage you to translate amounts provided here to get a basic understanding of how much this is in your context).
 The base salary then gets further modified by factors like your experience.
 For example, currently you get a 7% increase for each year worked with us and 3% for each year of relevant experience.
-For a starting position the typical annual salary after tax is around 25,200 GBP for the United Kingdom.
-This is the minimum you will be paid.
+Our base salary pre tax is around 31,800 GBP.

 - Ability to influence the organisation – we encourage our people to openly speak their mind and thus you will be able to impact what kind of organisation we are.